How I Test and Review Scopes

 6. Field Testing

 This is where the rubber meets the road.
-I take each scope out for extensive field use, including:
+I take each scope out for extensive field use through actual shooting conditions, including:

-• Simulated hunting trips in various terrains and weather conditions
+• Simulated hunting or tactical scenarios in various terrains and weather conditions

 • Rapid target acquisition drills